Big, bigger, Phuket

 - Wifi is widely available in hotels and cafes, and it’s usually very fast.
 If you need internet access elsewhere for services like Grab and Bolt, consider buying a local SIM card or eSIM with data.
 It’s affordable and easy to obtain.
 We’ve previously used Airalo (adlink) with great success.

 - Phuket is very family-friendly.
 Thais are fond of children, and there are plenty of fun activities beyond just lounging on the beach.
+We’ve written a full Phuket with kids guide.

 - The sun is strong.
 Remember your sun protection and stay in the shade during the hottest hours in the middle of the day.